aledrocomic/gocomicwriter/README.md

 The long‑term plan is a desktop application with a canvas editor and exporters (PDF/PNG/SVG/CBZ).
 See the concept document for details.

 ## Current features (alpha)
-- CLI commands: version, init, open, save.
+- CLI commands: version, init, open, save, ui.
 - Transactional project storage with a human‑readable manifest (comic.json) and timestamped backups under backups/.
 - Crash safety: on panic, write a crash report and autosave snapshot; on open, fall back to the latest valid backup if the manifest is unreadable.
 - Structured logging via Go's slog with simple env configuration; optional rotating file via GCW_LOG_FILE.
 - Core domain model in internal/domain and a public JSON schema at docs/comic.schema.json.
+- Basic desktop UI shell (behind build tag `fyne`) with a placeholder canvas editor that shows page/trim/bleed guides, simple pan/zoom, and File→Open/Save.
 - Sample project manifest at tmp_proj/comic.json (with backups under tmp_proj/backups/).
 - Unit tests for core packages (storage, logging, crash, version, schema).

 What’s not here yet:
-- Rendering/lettering engine and UI.
+- Rendering/lettering engine (beyond the placeholder canvas) and exporters.
 - Exporters (PDF/PNG/SVG/CBZ).

 ## Install and quick start